Skip to main content

 Extremes of cold and heat can damage wine, so freezing wine after opening to drink later is not recommended.

-If you drink wine on a regular basis, it may be worth investing in a vacuum or inert gas system to make opened wine last longer.
 With a vacuum system, the oxygen is removed from the bottle and the bottle is sealed.
 Inert gas systems use various gases (that don’t react with wine) to prevent it from coming into contact with oxygen.

 Note: Vacuum systems are not suitable for sparkling wine – they will lose their fizz.